Are you someone that has been diagnosed recently with PCOS (Polycystic ovary syndrome)? Here’s my guide on how to manage PCOS.

 3. Weight train

 Yep, you read that right.
 Weight training three times a week helps reduce insulin resistance and helps regulate the extra testosterone you are carrying.
-It helps reduce stress and makes you strong and fierce AF.
+It helps reduce anxiety, stress and makes you strong and fierce AF.
 There’s a sense of empowerment that comes with weight training that I love.
 Trust me, you will get addicted in no time.
 Try to exercise for 60 minutes per day.
-This will not only help you get your weight down, it will do you a whole lot of good too.
-Invest in a personal trainer, or try out Guavapass, a pass which lets you experiment with difference workouts.
-Here’s a sweet discount code for you on your first month.
+This will not only help you get your weight down, but it will also do you a whole lot of good too.
+Invest in a personal trainer, or try out ClassPass, a pass which lets you experiment with different workouts.

 4. Eat anti-inflammatory food